raditself/q/README.md

-# StableLM Chat Application
+# AI-Powered Ollama UI

-This is a simple chat application that uses the StableLM 2 1.6B model for generating responses.
+This is an AI-powered user interface that integrates with Ollama, featuring a chat interface, code editor, and terminal component.

 ## Project Structure